archetype-themes/reference-components/README.md

 </script>
 ```

-You can include this snippet in your theme’s layout, typically within the [`layout/theme.liquid`](https://github.com/archetype-themes/reference-theme/blob/main/layout/theme.liquid#L19) file, to ensure all specified modules are correctly loaded.
+You can include this snippet in your theme's layout, typically within the [`layout/theme.liquid`](https://github.com/archetype-themes/reference-theme/blob/main/layout/theme.liquid#L19) file, to ensure all specified modules are correctly loaded.

 Keep in mind, an import map simply references modules in the form of a map.
 A JavaScript module will only be loaded if it is explicitly referenced or imported by a component.